ThorsGirdle/Toxic-Stall/README.md

 Salandit: Adds 1 random Toxic card to deck when Blind is selected

 Sandygast: Gain +1 Chips for each scored Spade

+Clobbopus: Each Club card held in hand gives +15 chips

 Rellor: Gain +1 Mult after using an Item (will hopefully be more of a Fortune Teller in the future)